United Way highlighting usefulness of 211

-To help more people learn about the 211 resource, the United Way of South Central Nebraska and the Community Impact Network of Adams, Clay, Nuckolls and Webster Counties are working together to encourage everyone to use 211 for support and resources.
+The United Way of South Central Nebraska and the Community Impact Network of Adams, Clay, Nuckolls and Webster counties are working together to encourage everyone to use 211 for support and resources.

-Those involved say the 211 program is the most comprehensive source of information about local resources and services in the country.
+Those involved say the 211 program is the most comprehensive source of information about local resources and services in Nebraska and the country.

 Thousands of caring, local experts are available to help, 24/7.
 The 211 network in the United States responds to more than 20 million requests for help every year.